finos/common-domain-model/documentation/source/documentation.rst

 Coverage
 """"""""

-**The CDM process model currently covers the post-trade lifecycle of over-the-counter derivative transactions**.
-Generally, a process is in-scope when it is already covered in ISDA Documentation or other technical documents.
-To illustrate, the following processes, although a non-exhaustive list, are all in scope:

-* Trade execution and confirmation
-* Clearing
-* Allocation
-* Settlement (including any future contingent cashflow payment)
-* Exercise of options
+**The CDM process model covers the processes that are in scope of the ISDA documentation and other technical documents**.
+The trade lifecycle events listed in the `Event Model Section`_ are all in scope of the process model.
+For an up-to-date model coverage of those events, please refer to the `function coverage matrix`_ (*coming soon*).

+In addition to those trade lifecycle events, the following processes are also in scope:

 * Margin calculation and collateral management
 * Regulatory reporting (although covered in a different documentation section)

-For an up-to-date model coverage of the trade lifecycle process, please refer to the `function coverage matrix`_ (*coming soon*).

 Granularity
 """""""""""